Raphiiko/OyasumiVR/README.md

     - [GoGo Loco v1.7.1+](https://booth.pm/en/items/3290806) by [franada](https://twitter.com/franada)
       <br>(Semi-functional workaround available for 1.6.2 - 1.7.0)
 - :electric_plug: GPU Automations:
-  - Automatically tweak your power limits when you go to sleep and when you wake up.
+  - Tweak your power limits when you go to sleep and when you wake up.
+(NVIDIA)
+  - Set MSI Afterburner profiles when you go to sleep and when you wake up.
+(NVIDIA/AMD)
 - :battery: Battery automations:
   - Automatically turn off trackers and/or controllers:
     - When you go to sleep (so you still have some juice left in the morning!)